 - Every task has an endpoint.
 It may be a tough one – but remember anyone can do something for an hour or two!

-- Build in reward.
+- Build in rewards.
 So, you’ve taken that first step, build a schedule, became intentional, and followed through.
 You’ve even made it a habit – great job by the way – now reward yourself with something that brings you joy!